-In addition to the above items, international students and green card holders applying for undergraduate programs at SSU must submit the following:
+In addition to the above items, international students applying for undergraduate programs at SSU must submit the following:

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+• Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance upon arrival in the United States.
-Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain immigration status. - TOEFL (Test of English as a Foreign Language) result of 61 or above on the iBT (Internet Based Test), 500 or above on the PBT (Paper Based Test), OR an IELTS (International English Language Testing System) result of 5.0 or above.
-Test scores more than two years old will not be accepted.
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents;

+- Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status.